Chou Hall Zero Waste Initiative and Haas Sustainability Task Force (HSTF) at Berkeley Haas

-- There are compost, recycling and mixed paper bins on each floor.
+- There are compost, recycling, and mixed paper bins on each floor.
 There are no receptacles in the classrooms or group study rooms.
-Here is a sorting guide for compost, bottles/ cans/ metals recycling, and mixed paper recycling.
+Please view the sorting guide for compost, bottles/ cans/ metals recycling, and mixed paper recycling.

-- Event caterers and hosts must adhere to Zero Waste Guidelines and Events Checklist.
+- Event caterers and hosts must adhere to the Zero Waste Guidelines and Events Checklist.

 - Bring your reusable water bottle and coffee mug.
 Receive $0.25 off drink purchases at Cafe Think with your reusable.